axelvaldez/radical-companies/_posts/2024-01-15-growing-with-renchilada.markdown

 <h1>But…</h1>
  <p class="iquo">Somebody must be doing it already!</p>
  <p>That my first reaction.
-Then I did some research and I came up empty handed.
-I talked to some of my friends in Sales and they pointed out that even in big companies, there is no process.
-Sales is a sink or swim and what goes is whatever the sales people learned in their previous job.</p>
+I did some research and I came up empty handed.
+I talked to some of my friends in Sales and they pointed out that even in big companies there is no process.
+Sales is a sink or swim activity and what goes is whatever the sales people learned in their previous job.</p>
- <p>Salesles people have to make their financial quotas, and tnat is what tey are measured by.</p>
+ <p>Salesles people have to make their financial quotas, and tnat is the only thing that is measured.</p>

 <h1>Alignment</h1>
  <p>rEnchilada&rsquo;s Explicit Alignment is as follows,</p>